 How to Connect It All at Home

 - Sing with your child!
 Look for titles of songs in communication from your School that you can continue at home.
-If you aren’t sure about one of the tunes, ask your child’s teacher.
+If you aren’t sure about any of the tunes, ask your child’s teacher.

 - Head to your local library and look for books associated with the overarching topic from the unit of inquiry.